SymbioticEDA/riscv-formal/README.md

 The current focus is on implementing formal models of all instructions from the RISC-V RV32I and RV64I ISAs, and formally verifying those models against the models used in the RISC-V "Spike" ISA simulator.

-`riscv-formal` uses the FOSS Yosys-SMTBMC Verilog verification flow.
+`riscv-formal` uses the FOSS SymbiYosys formal verification flow.
 All properties are expressed using immediate assertions/assumptions for maximal compatibility with other tools.

 Related Work
 ------------